Death and denial in Brazil’s Amazon capital

 These mass graves sparked anger toward city officials among families of the deceased.
 Why did their loved ones’ bodies have to be buried in such a way, they asked, if there was no evidence the deaths were caused by COVID-19?

-Das Graças was among those who had hoped that her father could have a proper sendoff.
+Das Graças was among those who had hoped that her father could have a proper send-off.
 But it wasn’t to be.
 The white-suited men informed her that his coffin would be sealed, a precaution taken now regardless of cause of death.
 He would be sent to the public cemetery’s refrigerated container to await burial.

 “A person can’t even die with dignity,” das Graças, 49, said through tears.
 “He’s going to spend the night in the freezer when we could be doing his wake at home!”

 Home wakes are no longer permitted.
-But workers from SOS Funeral, which provides free coffins and funeral services to those who can’t afford them, have found homes packed with relatives touching the bodies of loved ones, hugging each other and wiping away tears with ungloved hands—a potentially contagious farewell.
+But workers from SOS Funeral, which provides free coffins and funeral services to those who can’t afford them, have found homes packed with relatives touching the bodies of loved ones, hugging each other and wiping away tears with ungloved hands — a potentially contagious farewell.

 Overwhelmed emergency services have encountered similar reluctance to acknowledge viral risk.
 Ambulance doctor Sandokan Costa said patients often omit the mention of COVID-19 symptoms, putting him and his colleagues at greater risk.
 “What has most struck me is people’s belief that the pandemic isn’t real.”

-Costa fell ill with the virus in late March but has worked non-stop since recovering and is astonished to see his fellow citizens on the streets acting as though nothing is going on.
+Costa fell ill with the virus in late March but has worked nonstop since recovering and is astonished to see his fellow citizens on the streets acting as though nothing is going on.
 There is a stigma attached to the new disease, he said.
 “Coronavirus has become something pejorative.”

 Health care officials attribute much of that to Bolsonaro’s handling of the pandemic.